Jaycedam/mac-setup/README.md

 - Lock screen: Set required password after screen is off to **inmediatly** for security reasons.
 - Safari: Enable hide my ip and disable telemetry in Privacy tab.
-- Import theme.terminal from the backup folder into the default terminal.
 - Change Keyboard Shortcut **Move focus to next window** to ⌘| to enable changing instances of the same app (necessary on Latam Keyboard), available on **Keyboard - Keyboard Shortcuts - Keyboard**.
-- Keyboard shortcuts to get better window managment without apps, add the following inside the **Keyboard - Keyboard Shortcuts - App Shortcuts** settings:
-  - Menu Title: Zoom (⌃⌥↩)
-  - Menu Title: Move Window to Left Side of Screen (⌃⌥←)
-  - Menu Title: Move Window to Right Side of Screen (⌃⌥→)

 ## Update the backup: